Steve Harvey: Early career and comedy

-Harvey has been a boxer, an autoworker, an insurance salesman, a carpet cleaner, and a mail carrier.
+Harvey has been a boxer, an autoworker, an insurance salesman, a carpet cleaner, and a mailman.
 He first performed stand-up comedy on October 8, 1985, at the Hilarities Comedy Club in Cleveland, Ohio.
 In the late 1980s, Harvey was homeless for three years.
-He slept in his 1976 Ford when not performing gigs that provided a hotel, and he showered at gas stations or swimming pool showers.
+He slept in his car when not performing shows that provided a hotel, and showered at gas stations and swimming pools.
 Rich and Becky Liss helped Harvey during this time with a contract for carpet cleaning and credit at a travel agency.